Wschowa: Late modern period

 In the Second Partition of Poland in 1793, the town was annexed by the Kingdom of Prussia and incorporated into the province of South Prussia.
 After the successful Greater Poland uprising of 1806, it was regained by Poles and included within the Duchy of Warsaw, according to the Treaty of Tilsit.
 Jakob Walter, a Napoleonic soldier claimed to have passed through the town in 1806.
 He claims the town was used as a garrison and had 99 windmills.

 Re-annexed by Prussia and made part of the initially semi-autonomous Grand Duchy of Posen (Poznań) from 1815 on, the town was again incorporated into the Prussian Province of Posen in 1848.
+A large sugar factory was established in 1880.
 In 1890, the town had a population of 6,873, of which 500 (7.3%) were Poles.
 In 1894, a secret Polish student organization named after poet Tomasz Zan was established, whose activities allowed the Polish language to survive in the town, despite the enforced policy of Germanization.

 According to the 1919 Treaty of Versailles, Fraustadt remained a part of Germany as it had a majority of German citizens and formed the southernmost district of the Posen-West Prussia border province till 1 October 1938, when the province was dissolved.
+During the interwar period, the town stagnated, and some of its inhabitants emigrated to western Germany.
 It became a district center in the Province of Silesia till 1941, from 1941 to 1945 in the Province of Lower Silesia.

 Fraustadt was one of the few areas within pre-war Germany attacked by the Polish military during the German invasion of Poland at the start of World War II in 1939.
 The town was occupied by the Red Army in February 1945.
 After the capitulation of Germany, remaining inhabitants were expelled in accordance with the Potsdam Agreement.
 The town became again part of Poland, although with a Soviet-installed communist regime, which stayed in power until the 1980s.
+In the following years, the Polish anti-communist resistance was active in Wschowa, including the local organizations Związek Tajnych Agentów (Secret Agents' Union) and Młodzieżowe Siły Zbrojne (Youth Armed Forces).

 Initially the town was part of Okręg III (comprising present West Pomeranian and Lubusz provinces) between 1945 and 1946.
 German monuments were removed from the town by the new authorities, including the Protestant cemetery.
 Also, in 1968, the remains of the former German-Jewish cemetery were destroyed.